CVE-2025-68456 Overview

 } catch (Throwable $e) {

-The patch adds a critical check that verifies migrations are actually pending before allowing the backup operation to proceed.
-If no migrations are pending, the method returns early without executing the backup, effectively preventing the abuse of this endpoint.
+The patch adds a critical check to verify that migrations are pending before allowing the backup operation to proceed.
+If no migrations are pending, the method returns early without executing the backup, effectively preventing unauthorized abuse of the backup functionality.

 Detection Methods for CVE-2025-68456